Cruise ship battered by storm to return to New Jersey

 "The good news?"
 Huschka tweeted.
 "They never lost the Super Bowl signal.
 Perfect TV picture throughout storm!"

-Sen. Bill Nelson, the top Democrat on the panel that oversees the National Transportation Safety Board, asked that the agency include Sunday's event in its investigation into last year's sinking of El Faro, a cargo ship that ran into a hurricane.

-"I want the National (Transportation) Safety Board to come up with answers very quickly and make an admonition to mariners: when the storm is brewing you don't go out of port," Nelson said during remarks on the Senate floor.

-There are about 4,500 guests and 1,600 crew on board for what was supposed to be a seven-night cruise that departed on Saturday, a Royal Caribbean spokeswoman said.
+There are about 4,500 guests and 1,600 crew on board for what was supposed to be a 7-night cruise that departed on Saturday, a Royal Caribbean spokeswoman .

 The company said in a statement that the ship's operation was not affected, but concerns about further rough weather prompted the decision to return to Cape Liberty, New Jersey rather than continue on to Port Canaveral, Florida.